18 Festivals in Thailand That You Must Experience!

 Source

 Called the 'Ghost Festival' of Thailand because of its embrace of the macabre, Phi Ta Khon takes place in the small town of Dan Sai.
 It is a three-day celebration marked by colorful masks.
 These masks are painted in gaudy, eye-catching colors, along with large phallic noses.
 It typically takes place in the 6th full moon of the Lunar calendar, which occurs in June or July.
-As the legend goes, Phi Ta Khon is meant to be a party so fun that both the living and dead want to attend.
+As the legend goes, Phi Ta Khon is meant to be a party that is so fun that both the living and dead want to attend.
 Locals believe that the loud noises will awaken the spirit of the Mun River, which protects their town.
-There are massive parades, beauty pageants, and music performances on the first two days of the festival, followed by a more somber day of Buddhist ceremonies.
+Massive parades, beauty pageants, and music performances are on the festival's first two days, followed by a more somber day of Buddhist ceremonies.
 As Dan Sai is a small town, traveling there can be tricky, and accommodations fill up quickly, so it's a good idea to make bookings beforehand.

 Location : Dan Sai, Loei Province, Isan, Thailand (450 km north of Bangkok)